rzfeeser/githubActions-template/.github/ISSUE_TEMPLATE/last-day-template.md

 ---
-name: Last Day Template
+name: Feature Request
-about: Describe this issue template's purpose here.
+about: Have a new idea?
+We want to hear about it!
 title: ''
 labels: ''
 assignees: ''